-- Students in Grades 4K through 2nd grade will take the PALS Assessment (Phonological Awareness Literacy Screening).
-The timing varies for each grade level and ranges from md-September through November for the first time and then each grade takes the assessment again at the end of the year April through May. - Students in Grades Three through Eight and 10 will take the Forward Exam, which is an online assessment that will be administered at locations around the state of WI. - Students in Grade Nine and 10 will take the ACT Aspire in April, this is an online assessment that will be administered at locations around the state of WI. - Students in Grade 11 will take the ACT in March, this is a paper/pencil assessment that will be administered at locations around the state of WI.
+- Students in Grades 3-8, and 10 will take the Forward Exam, which is an online assessment that will be administered at locations around the state of WI. - Students in Grade 9 and 10 will take the ACT Aspire in April, this is an online assessment that will be administered at locations around the state of WI. - Students in Grade 11 will take the ACT in March, this is a paper/pencil assessment that will be administered at locations around the state of WI.

 These tests will provide useful information to parents and teachers on your child's academic progress.
 The performance of Wisconsin Virtual Learning students on the state mandated-assessments will also be an integral part of assessing the success of the virtual school program.
-Failure to participate in these could negatively impact the future of Wisconsin Virtual Learning being available to your child and others.